Licensing#

 Users who logged in using an access token don’t have permissions to view and manage the account licenses and access keys.

-To generate a new access token open the Prism User Settings.
+To generate a new access token go to your My Subscriptions area.

 In the “Access Tokens” tab you can create and remove access tokens for your Prism account.